gdelgiovine/CXMLSession/README.md

 # CXMLSession
-A .NET Objects Persistence Library<b>
+A .NET Objects Persistence Library<p><b>
-Almost .NET object can be serialized in an XML files and viceversa.
+Almost all .NET object can be serialized in an XML files and viceversa.